johninberlin/portfolio-jonathanfreire/README.md

 ## 🛠 Installation and Setup Instructions

 1. Installation: `npm install`
-2. You have to create a .env.development file in the parameters: `SENDER_EMAIL_ADDRESS`, `MAILING_SERVICE_CLIENT_ID`, `MAILING_SERVICE_CLIENT_SECRET` and `MAILING_SERVICE_REFRESH_TOKEN`
+2. You have to create a .env.development file in the parameters: `SENDER_EMAIL_ADDRESS`and `SENDGRID_API_KEY`
-You will need to create a new project in Google cloud console.
-This will enable you to create credentials to send emails via nodemailer.
-There is a good article which explains this process.
-I let you the link [here](https://alexb72.medium.com/how-to-send-emails-using-a-nodemailer-gmail-and-oauth2-fe19d66451f9).
+You will need to create an account in Sendgrid.
+Or you can edit the code on api/email.js to use another SMTP.
 2. In the project directory, you can run: `npm start` or `npm run dev`

 Runs the app in the development mode.\